10 do and don’t for planning a wedding in Italy

 - What paperwork is required and in what timeframes?

-Even if it might be a bit tedious now, it is much better to find out these things early and a planner at this stage is more helpful than you expect.
+Even if it might be a bit tedious now, it is much better to find out these things early and an expert planner at this stage is more helpful than you expect.

 5. DO consider traditions, both home and away